Bridgeville, New York: Attractions

 The Neversink River is well known for fly-fishing and Bridgeville is a popular location for fishermen.
 Bridgeville is also the site of Holiday Mountain Ski Park.

 History

 Indigenous inhabitants of this area included members of the Algonquian and Lene Lenape (aka Delaware) tribes.

 Bridgeville was the site of the first covered bridge in New York State, built in 1807 to facilitate construction of the Newburgh-Cochecton Turnpike, a major frontier thoroughfare connecting communities on the Delaware and Hudson rivers.
-From Newburgh, the turnpike took the route of the modern N.Y.
-State Route 17K to Bloomingburg in the Town of Mamakating, from there following the present N.Y.
-State Route 17 (future I-86), and thence for the entire length of N.Y.
-State Route 17B from Monticello west to Cochecton, on the upper Delaware.
+From Newburgh, the turnpike took the route of the modern State Route 17K to Bloomingburg in the Town of Mamakating, from there following the present State Route 17 (future I-86), and thence for the entire length of State Route 17B from Monticello west to Cochecton, on the upper Delaware.
 The ambitious project of building this road opened new territory for European conquest and development, spread commerce and greatly enhanced the tanning industry, which subsequently provided much of the leather used in boots for Union soldiers during the American Civil War.